 - Selenium: 6% of the RDI

 - Zinc: 5% of the RDI

-Feta cheese also contains a standard amount of magnesium, pantothenic acid, folate, Vitamin K and A, and iron.
+Feta cheese nutrition facts also includes a standard amount of magnesium, pantothenic acid, folate, Vitamin K and A, and iron.
 An ounce of parmesan or cheddar has over 7gm of fat, and 110 calories, whereas an ounce, i.e., 28 grams of feta cheese, has six grams of fat and 74 calories.

-Moreover, it had enough Vitamin B and calcium over cheeses such as goat cheese, cottage cheese, mozzarella, or ricotta.
+Moreover, Feta Cheese Nutrition Facts had enough Vitamin B and calcium over cheeses such as goat cheese, cottage cheese, mozzarella, or ricotta.